 "Your eyes," she says softly.
 "They're pale grey, but there's a ring of darker grey around the irises.
 Did you know that?"

 "No," he manages to gasp.
 "But I know yours are brown."

 She hesitates, only for a second, before placing her lips on his.
 It's a chaste kiss, but his heart is pounding so fast he's fairly certain he's dying.
 Which would be a shame, really.
 Because she looks sort of…pleased when she pulls away.

 "Like I said," she murmurs as she settles back into her chair, "you really are a surprise, Draco Malfoy."

-Willing his hand not to shake, he lifts his wand to reset the chessboard.
+Willing his hand not to shake - from excitement, shock, joy - he lifts his wand to reset the chessboard.
 "Well, for starters, someone as brilliant as you shouldn't be such utter shite at Wizard's Chess."